Events, training and networks for education professionals

-RNIB are able to offer the services of an experienced trainer to organisations and authorities wishing to plan their own training days in UEB.
-We will also be putting on a number of courses in spring 2014 (dependent on demand) for individuals who missed the National Training Programme earlier in the year.
-Please email firstname.lastname@example.org for further details.
+RNIB will also continue to offer the services of an experienced trainer to organisations and authorities wishing to plan their own training days in UEB.
+Please email email@example.com for more details.

 Exams update day: 2 December (London) and 4 December (Leeds)